Ibn Kemal: Fatwas against the Safavids

-He concluded that "In short, it has been narrated to us through tawatur that they are infidels.
+He concluded that "In short, it has been narrated to us through tawatur (consistency) that they are infidels.
 In this case, we never doubt their unbelief and apostasy."
 He declared their lands "darul harb", the abode of war, that marriage to them is invalid, their slaughter is impure, and wearing their style of red headgear (they were known for wearing a red cap) is forbidden without necessity.